Au Pair & Nanny Salary: How much should I pay?

 Will your aupair or nanny be living in your home and will you be covering all of her food and utility costs?
 Possibly health insurance and car insurance?
 Will she travel with you on vacations as part of your family - with some free time off?
 This is an important point to consider since the cost of housing in most major metro areas ranges from US$13,200 to US$20,400 and up per year.
 Those are costs that your aupair or nanny will not have to bear if she is a live-in.
 So when considering the salary you plan to pay, factor in the value of room and board then add your weekly pay to come up with a realistic annualized salary.
 Then compare that salary to the salary of a local school teacher (who has a four-year degree) or to the salary of a day care provider in your area.
 That way you will get a relative comparison of the salary for the value of the service of your aupair or nanny.

 It is also important to understand your overall cost if you plan to hire your aupair through an agency.
 The following fees/costs are listed in US dollars and based on averages for US agencies.
-The costs shown do not account for supplemental expenses you will incur while having a live-in, such as food, utilities and family vacations, etc. These costs will vary depending on your country.
+The costs shown do not account for supplemental expenses you will incur while having a live-in, such as food, utilities and family vacations, etc. Prices are subject to change.
+See current J-1 Au Pair Program pricing.

 |Domestic aupair airfare cost||N/A|